sourc3array/808TK/808TK.dsbundle/UI/Buttons/README.md

-# WHAT ARE BUTTONS?
+# What Are Buttons?

-Buttons are image files used by the Decent Sampler engine to create the user interface (UI) controls for some of the **808TK** kit presets.
+Buttons are image files used by the Decent Sampler engine to create user interface (UI) controls for the **808TK** kit presets.

- - The Decent Sampler platform supports custom button graphics in JPEG or PNG format.

 ***

-# USING BUTTONS
+# Included Buttons

-The **808TK** includes one (1) set of original switch designs which are used in the UI of the 'Portland' kit preset to provide switching functionality for the cymbal effects.
+The **808TK** includes one (1) set of original switch designs which are used in the UI of the *Portland* kit preset to provide switching functionality for the cymbal effects.

-To use custom images as buttons, simply add the files to the 'Buttons' folder and update your instument preset file(s) accordingly using a text editor.

 ***

+# Using Custom Buttons

+To use custom images as buttons, simply add the files to the *Buttons* folder and update your instument preset file(s) accordingly using a text editor.

+ - The Decent Sampler platform supports custom button images in JPEG or PNG format.
+ - Buttons can be customized using an image editor.

+***

-# CREDITS & ATTRIBUTION
+# Credits & Attribution

 Buttons included with the **808TK** virtual drum kit for Decent Sampler are derivative works licensed under GNU General Public License v3.0.

-© Copyright 2023 by Jason Krueger (sourc3array@genaudio.biz).
+© Copyright 2023 by Jason Krueger (sourc3array@genaudio.biz)

 ### Original Images by az: